mario-deluna/php-glfw/docs/index.md

   - navigation
 ---

-# PHP-GLFW a OpenGL and GLFW extension for PHP
+# PHP-GLFW: An OpenGL and GLFW Extension for PHP

 **A fully-featured OpenGL and GLFW extension for PHP.
 Batteries included 🔋!**

 [![PHPglfw](https://github.com/mario-deluna/php-glfw/actions/workflows/build.yml/badge.svg)](https://github.com/mario-deluna/php-glfw/actions/workflows/build.yml)

 PHP-GLFW allows you to create _2D_ and _3D_ real-time applications in _PHP_.
-Bringing a whole different set of tools into the PHP world to develop graphical applications like _games, scientific simulations, user interfaces_ and co.
+Bringing a whole different set of tools into the PHP world to develop graphical applications like _games, scientific simulations, user interfaces_, and more.

 <div class="grid cards" markdown>